Here are six of the restaurant operations trends, from inflation to staffing, that reveal what's impacting the guest experience.

-Fine dining and upscale casual establishments have seen the most sales growth in the last month out of all of the segments because of younger diners wanting to go to more casual but still high-quality establishments.
+Fine dining and upscale casual establishments have seen the most sales growth in the last month out of all of the segments because younger diners want to go to more casual but still high-quality establishments.
 These would be establishments that have a more relaxed dress code and are more focused on crafting a top-notch guest experience.

-Individuals concerned with restaurant operations need insights on a combination of revenue paradigms, guest sentiment, and workforce trends.
+Individuals concerned with restaurant operations need insights into a combination of revenue paradigms, guest sentiment, and workforce trends.
 BBI’s Financial Intelligence, Guest Intelligence, and Workforce Intelligence tools respectively reveal the current trends that are occurring with restaurant operations.

 Interested in getting a leg up on your competitors?
 Learn more about the difference that our intelligence tools can make here.